magoo/Vault-for-Incident-Responders/README.md

 }
 ```

-### Understanding vault's log behavior.
+### You'll start trying to understanding vault's log behavior.
 Every request and response is logged, _if the token was valid_.
-So, hopefully, if you have logs, they should be thorough.
+So, hopefully, if you have logs, they should be thorough for anything that resulted in an authenticated request.

 Invalid tokens are not logged to avoid DoS scenarios.
 If Vault cannot write to a log, it will not fulfill a request.